 Throughout the year, SREB offers a variety of professional development opportunities for the Making Middle Grades Work, High Schools That Work and Technology Centers That Work network sites.
 National workshops, webinars, site-specific coaching and professional development allow schools and districts to select a format that works best with their school improvement plans and budgets.

 Teams of academic and career-technical (CT) teachers, counselors, administrators, and district and state leaders are encouraged to attend in order to implement the strategies they learn quickly and effectively.

-The focus of this conference will be optional career pathways and changes in instruction and support that are necessary to adequately prepare students for college, advanced training and the workforce.
-Learn how to prepare more middle grades students to succeed in high school, graduate at least 90 percent or more of students ready for college or careers, and assist students in creating career goals and choosing postsecondary institutions and majors that will maximize their career options.
+Learn from over 500 practitioners on how to prepare more middle grades students to succeed in high school, graduate at least 90 percent or more of students ready for college or careers, and assist students in creating career goals and choosing postsecondary institutions and majors that will maximize their career options.